YolandaCL/DataScienceCertificate_IBM/README.md

 In this capstone project, the aim is to predict the successful landing of the Falcon 9 first stage,
 a key factor in reducing launch costs.

-## Methodology
-The methodology is explained in the presentation.

-## Results and Conclusion
+## Methodology and Results
-The Results and the Conclusion are included in the attached files.
+The methodology and the results are explained in the presentation.
-I have made an effort to document them in the code files provided,
+I have made an effort to document the results in the code files provided,
 ensuring that the results are explained within the code itself.

+## Conclusion
+The Conclusion is included in the attached files.

 ##  Innovative Insights
 In 'Lab 1: Collecting the Data,' we address the challenge of dealing with